Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 Manning Park is a large and popular provincial park in British Columbia, Canada.
 It offers a wide range of summer and winter activities.
-The park has an area of over 70,800 hectares and contains diverse landscapes, including mountains, sub-alpine meadows, forest trails, rivers, and lakes.
+The park has an area of over 70,800 hectares (or 174,951 acres) and contains diverse landscapes, including mountains, sub-alpine meadows, forest trails, rivers, and lakes.
 In summer, Manning Park is a great place for hiking, mountain biking, canoeing, and other activities.
 Winter activities include cross-country and alpine skiing, snowboarding, and snowshoeing.

 The park’s full name is E.C.
 Manning Provincial Park.
 It was established in 1941 and was named after Ernest C. Manning, the Chief Forester of British Columbia from 1936 to 1941.
 Mr. Manning died in an airplane crash in 1941.
 He believed in preserving land for the enjoyment of future generations.